Letter template · US Senator

 [Personalize: name your or someone you know’s PSLF experience if applicable.
 Examples: “I’m a [profession] who has been working in qualifying employment since [year] and recently had my loans discharged”; “My [family member/colleague] is a [profession] counting on PSLF after [years] of qualifying service”; “I work alongside teachers/nurses/social workers who depend on the program for the financial sustainability of their careers”.]

-I’m also writing to ask you to defend the SAVE plan and broader income-driven repayment reforms that have parallel importance for borrowers in non-public-service careers.
-The 2024 litigation has paused parts of SAVE; the underlying federal authority to operate generous IDR programs remains an active legal and political question.
+I’m also writing to ask you to support generous income-driven repayment options that have parallel importance for borrowers in non-public-service careers.
+The SAVE plan was eliminated through a December 2025 settlement and a March 2026 Eighth Circuit ruling; the underlying federal authority to operate generous IDR programs remains an active legal and political question, and constituent pressure for durable statutory IDR protections matters now more than ever.

 I’d appreciate knowing your position on PSLF codification proposals and on broader federal student loan policy in the current session.